qiunanya/vue3-major-editor/packages/image-viewer/README.md

 ### images-viewer-vue3
-A lightweight image viewer for Vue3, it is based on `flip animation` technology, currently only supports PC.
+A lightweight image viewer for Vue3, it is based on `flip animation` technology, Support PC and h5 mobile web page preview photos, if it is a product developed by vue3.

 #### Features
 * Component preview image